 6. Conclusion

-Using household-level data, this study examined agriculture–livestock connections, access to irrigation and income variability among the canal- irrigated villages of Patan Block (Chhattisgarh), India.
-Findings show that while agriculture is still the principal livelihood activity across all households, income outcomes are dependent not just on the amount of land used for agricultural purposes, but also on whether or how much of this land is integrated into a household's overall livelihood strategy.
-The analysis demonstrated that households combining their agricultural production with livestock production and/or a variety of one or more income-producing activities consistently had higher average incomes than those who only operated on agricultural activity.
-Livestock, in addition to being an income-producing activity, also provide households with a stabilizing asset that can increase the resilience of their livelihoods when there are uncertainties surrounding both agricultural production and market prices.
-As with livestock production, access to reliable irrigation—not only providing water for farming but, when complemented with borewells, enabling increased intensity and diversity of crop production—was found to provide significant enabling support to families and farmers in terms of both increasing cropping intensity, income diversification and decreasing income variability.
-However, the ongoing persistence of social and economic inequality at both the village level and within specific social groups suggests that the benefits of irrigation and/or cropping diversification have not been evenly distributed to all agricultural households and are reflective of the differences in the aforementioned asset, institutional and local opportunity access and availability.
+Using household-level data, the study examined the agricultural and livestock interconnections, access to irrigation and income variability in the canal- irrigated villages of the Patan block in Chhattisgarh, India.
+The findings show that although agriculture remains the main livelihood activity for all households, the income results depend not only on the amount of land used for farming, but also on whether or not this land is included in the overall family living strategy.
+The analysis showed that households combining their agricultural production with livestock production or other income-generating activities consistently had higher average incomes than households operating only agricultural activities.
+Livestock, in addition to being an income-generating activity, also provides households with a stabilising asset which can increase their resilience in times of uncertainty about both agricultural production and market prices.
+As in the case of livestock production, access to reliable irrigation - not only providing water for agriculture, but also, when supplemented by boreholes, allowing for increased crop intensification and diversification - has been found to be a significant enabling aid for families and farmers, both in terms of increasing crop intensification, diversification and reducing income variability.
+However, the persistence of social and economic inequalities at village level and within specific social groups suggest that the benefits of irrigation and crop diversification are not equally distributed to all agricultural households and reflect differences in access to and opportunities at the abovementioned levels of affluence, institutional and local.

 This research focuses on how rural Economic Development and Agricultural Extension have an Impact on Village Income Based on How Resources, Livelihood Strategies, and a Supportive Institutional Framework Will Affect Individual Villages That Utilised Similar Canal-Irrigated Agricultural Systems Within Their Immediate Geographic Areas.
 Based on this research, there is ample evidence to conclude that by utilising only productivity-oriented intervention strategies you cannot provide income stability without developing Integrated Farming Systems and providing Supporting Livelihood Diversification Strategy Options.